 - Workers no longer need to remain to wait for their boss’ approval before receiving their EPF payments.
 If the individual’s Aadhaar and UAN are connected and the firm has approved it, it is feasible to do it right away through the EPFO.
 Online verification of an EPF transfer’s status is possible.

-PF Withdrawal Types
+Provident Fund Withdrawal Types

 There are three types of PF redemptions available to participants who have joined EPFO and linked their Aadhar card information to their UAN: